Digim0rt4l/qubitblog/pages/blog.md

 ---
 layout: layouts/blog.njk
-title: Blog
+title: Qubit Blog
-metaDescription: A sample Blog page listing various posts and authors.
+metaDescription: A blog focused on technology, its evolution, and its impact on how we build, connect, and think.
-date: 2017-01-01
+date: 2025-12-24
 permalink: /blog/index.html
 eleventyNavigation:
   key: Blog